Blue Light Labs has finally gone live with its new website design

 I think people are finally getting used to the new economy temperature and its effects.
 Things that used to stress me out have been replaced with larger and more elaborate problems.
 My clients are stressed out, I'm stressed out and getting new customers is literally like pulling teeth.
 Companies I had completely forgot about have been calling me wanting to collect on 7-10 year old debts that I can't even remember.
 Vertical marketers are jamming up our phones with partner program offers and referral programs.
 The Atlanta web design business I'm in has just stepped over the cut throat line in the sand.
 If you own your own business you should have noticed by now that your competition just about doubled over night.
 I don't want to sound like a broken record when compared to the tabloids but a good number of people that lost their job are almost forced now to go into business for themselves.
 I think what they might have not realized yet how hard it is to do.
 Not everyone has the entrepreneur spirit even though they may think they do.

 All you businesses out there that built yourself from scratch and made it this far - hang in there.
-Improve your services; your experience will pay off.
+Improve your web services; your experience will pay off.

 5 Simple Things That will Help your Websites Ranking